 The Project is located at Long Harbour, on the east side of Placentia Bay.
 The town of Long Harbour-Mount Arlington Heights is situated on the north side of Long Harbour, approximately 2 km by road from the Project site (see Figure 1.1).
-The site is partially a 'brown field' site, as it will include the port facilities of the former Albright and Wilson Americas Limited (AWA) phosphorus reduction plant (Tier 1 Port Site), and partially a 'green field' site above and to the south, where the processing plant will be located (Tier 2 Plant Site).
-The access road to the site and the land proposed for plant facilities are owned by the Government of Newfoundland and Labrador.
-The Tier 1 Site is owned by Rhodia
+The site is partially a brown-field site, as it will include the port facilities of the former Albright and Wilson Americas Limited (AWA) phosphorus reduction plant (Tier 1 Port Site), and partially a green-field site above and to the south, where the processing plant will be located (Tier 2 Plant Site).
+The access road to the Plant Site and the land proposed for facilities are owned by the Government of Newfoundland and Labrador.
+The Tier 1 Site is owned by Rhodia Canada,